jmeistrich/rnl-conf-2025/slides/slides.md

 # It's really good

 <!--
-Because React Native macOS is just really good.
+Because React Native Mac is just really good.
 It makes tiny fast apps and it's got that familiar React Native dev experience that we all love.
 -->

 ---